petrusmatiros/scrappy/README.md

 ```

-Configure your options for each job in `src/index.js` in the `setupBatchJobs` function e.g.:
+Configure your options for each job in `src/index.js` in the `setupBatchJobs` function, e.g.:
 ```javascript
 function setupBatchJobs() {
   const jobs = [];